Getting Started (what you'll learn)

 So if you’re preparing a manuscript to submit, going through this three week course and building at least something to show will give your book an extra advantage.

-There, I’ve said my peace: an author platform isn’t everything, and it isn’t strictly necessary, and there may even be better ways to spend your time.
+An author platform isn’t everything, and it isn’t strictly necessary, and there may even be better ways to spend your time.
 But, in the very likely event that you’ve finished the book and have no idea what to do with your time, your sales are dismal and you can’t get any interest at all, taking the actions outlined in this 21-step program is, in my opinion, a very good process for you to go through, the benefits of which you may not fully appreciate until years later.